 Welcome to the world of Supply Chain Analytics

 This powerful tool housed in the Accellos WMS platform offers immediate feedback on how your business is performing and allows you to make decisions quickly, with respect to performance improvement actions.
-Accellos Warehouse Management System works with Sage 100 ERP, Sage 500 ERP, Sage ERP X3, Acumatica, and NetSuite.
+Accellos Warehouse Management System works with Sage 100 ERP, Sage 500 ERP, Sage ERP X3, and Acumatica.
 To see Accellos’ Supply Chain Analysis in action, watch the video above.

 Want to motivate your employees?

 Analytics aren’t just for managers.
 With real-time feedback available in an easy-to-read format, warehouses running Accellos frequently display LCD panels throughout the warehouse.
 These panels show performance metrics for each employee—which stirs up competition and creates solid goals for every single one of your employees.

 Tired of putting out fires and making new decisions after something has already performed below your expectations?
 With Supply Chain Analytics, you’re no longer required to wait until something has happened before learning how it turned out.
 With dashboards, you can easily determine if you’ve set aside enough time for inbound and outbound carrier appointments, or if your worker-task assignment is appropriately balanced.
 If there are impending problems with scheduled events or expectations, you can fix them before they happen.